phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 1. *Collection* pages that list a subset of assets for each sub-collection.
 1. *Category* pages that list a subset of assets for each category.

+The automatically created pages employ templates written in [Jinja](https://palletsprojects.com/projects/jinja/){: target="_blank" }, which is the template language used by [MkDocs](https://www.mkdocs.org){: target="_blank" }.

 !!! bug "IDEA"
-    1. The summary pages (*Archive*, *Collection*, *Category*) are similar to those proposed for the [Blog](#blog).
-Implementations can be derived from [Academic Pages](https://github.com/academicpages/academicpages.github.io){: target="_blank" }.
-Because Academic Pages use [Jekyll](https://jekyllrb.com/){: target="_blank" } rather than [MkDocs](https://www.mkdocs.org){: target="_blank" } for static site generation, the templates for Academic Pages must be converted from [Liquid](https://jekyllrb.com/docs/liquid/){: target="_blank" } to [Jinja](https://palletsprojects.com/projects/jinja/){: target="_blank" }.
+    1. The summary pages (*Archive*, *Collection*, *Category*) are similar to those proposed for the [Blog](#blog) and to those implemented by [Academic Pages](https://github.com/academicpages/academicpages.github.io){: target="_blank" }.
+Because Academic Pages uses [Jekyll](https://jekyllrb.com/){: target="_blank" } rather than [MkDocs](https://www.mkdocs.org){: target="_blank" } for static site generation, the templates for Academic Pages must be converted from [Liquid](https://jekyllrb.com/docs/liquid/){: target="_blank" } to [Jinja](https://palletsprojects.com/projects/jinja/){: target="_blank" }.
 (The grammar and environments of Liquid and Jinja are similar, so the conversion would be straightforward.)
     1. The idea of a *Collection* might not be distinct enough from that of a *Category* to be worth implementing.
-    1. Must decide whether to allow the assignment of a given asset to multiple categories rather than to just one.
+    1. The project must decide whether to allow the assignment of a given asset to multiple categories rather than to just one.
-    1. Must decide whether to govern the list of categories to avoid redundant or misunderstood keywords.
+    1. The project must decide whether to govern the list of categories to avoid redundant or misunderstood keywords.
-    1. The ***Library*** could automatically create "Author" pagess that list of the assets produced by each author.
-However, the project must still resolve details about attribution to, and mediation of, authors.
+    1. The ***Library*** could automatically create "Author" pages that list the assets produced by each author.
+However, just as for the Blog, the project must still resolve details about author privacy.

 ## Blog